-Document: Integrated Elective Access Protocol 3.0 Department: Department of Health Purpose: To advise and inform patients and clinical, administrative and managerial staff of the approved processes for managing patients access to outpatient, diagnostic, elective and elective Allied Health Professional (AHP) services.
+Document: Integrated Elective Access Protocol 3.0

+Department: Department of Health

+Purpose: To advise and inform patients and clinical, administrative and managerial staff of the approved processes for managing patients access to outpatient, diagnostic, elective and elective Allied Health Professional (AHP) services.

 For use by: All clinical, administrative and managerial staff who are responsible for managing referrals, appointments and elective admissions.

-This Northern Ireland Health and Social Care (NI HSCC) and Department document is of Health (DOH) Information Standards and Guidance and Systems Technical Guidance. compliant with: https://hscb.sharepoint.hscni.net/sites/pmsi/isdq/SitePages/Home.aspx with. milps://iiscb.sharepoint.risch.net/sites/phils//isdq/SitePages/home.aspx Screened by: Issue date: Approval by: Approval date: Distribution: Trust Chief Executives, Directors of Planning and Performance, Directors of Acute Care, Department of Health.
+This document is compliant with: Northern Ireland Health and Social Care (NI HSCC) and Department of Health (DOH) Information Standards and Guidance and Systems Technical Guidance. https://hscb.sharepoint.hscni.net/sites/pmsi/isdq/SitePages/Home.aspx

+Screened by:

+Issue date:

+Approval by:

+Approval date:

+Distribution: Trust Chief Executives, Directors of Planning and Performance, Directors of Acute Care, Department of Health.

 Review date: 1 April 2021